A theory of first order dissipative superfluid dynamics: Summary of results and special limits

 where and $\sigma_3$, $\sigma_4$, $\sigma_5$ and $\sigma_9$ are determined in terms of $\sigma_8$ and $\sigma_{10}$ by

 In the above relations $\omega$ and $B$ were defined in \eqref{E:omegaB}, $c$ is the anomaly coefficient and $s_9$ is an integration constant.
 In any CPT invariant theory

 The terms in the entropy current proportional to $c_0$ and $\sigma_1$ are divergence free and so are physically irrelevant (they have no effect on the equations of motion).
-Ignoring these terms, the final result for the entropy current is expressed in terms of $\sigma_8$ and $\sigma_{10}$ which are undetermined functions of $T$, $\nu$ and $\chi$.
-As we will see below, $\sigma_8$ and $\sigma_{10}$ enter the constitutive relations, and so are free parameters.\footnote{In a parity preserving theory all the $\sigma_i$'s are forced to vanish.
-As a consequence, the correction to the entropy current in a parity even theory is restricted to the second term in \eqref{gencurs} which is physically unimportant.
-For many practical purposes the entropy current in parity even theories may be taken to be uniquely fixed to its canonical form.}
+Therefore, we ignore these terms and do not consider them in to be a part of the 20 parameters, required to describe time-reversal invariant superfluid dynamics (as mentioned in \S \ref{S:intro}).
+The final result for the entropy current is expressed in terms of $\sigma_8$ and $\sigma_{10}$ which are undetermined functions of $T$, $\nu$ and $\chi$.
+As we will see below, $\sigma_8$ and $\sigma_{10}$ enter the constitutive relations, and so are free parameters \footnote{ Assuming parity invariance in addition to time reversal invariance forces the entropy current to take its canonical form.}.

 We now turn to our results for the constitutive relations.
 We express our results in a field redefinition invariant manner.
 Since the expressions $T^{\mu\nu}_{diss}$, $J^\mu_{diss}$ and $\mu_{diss}$ are not separately field redefinition invariant, we first list field redefinition invariant linear combinations of these quantities.
 Let